How to Stop Being Absent Minded and Inattentive

 • Sometimes, when you are out, do you start worrying whether you locked your door or turned off the stove?

 It is a common habit that you can stop.
-You can become less absent minded and more attentive.
+You can become less absent-minded and more attentive.

 What Is Absent Mindedness

-You have most probably heard the phrase “absent-minded professor”.
+You have most probably heard the phrase “absent-minded professor.”
 These words describe people who are so engrossed in their own world that they fail to keep track of their surroundings.

 • Being absent minded does not necessarily mean forgetfulness.
-It could mean that you are preoccupied or absorbed in something else, and therefore, are inattentive to your immediate surroundings.
+It could mean that you are preoccupied or absorbed in something else and, therefore, are inattentive to your immediate surroundings.

-• It could mean that you are easily distracted by thoughts, people and external events, due to lack of focus.
+• It could mean that you are easily distracted by thoughts, people, and external events due to lack of focus.

-Most people are sometimes, absent minded in certain situations and circumstances.
+Most people are absent minded in certain situations and circumstances.
 This is natural, and you need not worry about it.

-How to Stop Being Absent Minded?
+How to Stop Being Absent-Minded?

-How to become less absent minded?
+How to become less absent-minded?

 There are various things you can do, and here, we will focus on a few simple things you can do.

-1. Lack of focus and attention
+1. Be Careful of Lack of Focus and Attention

 Persistence will eventually bring results.

-2. Multitasking
+2. Avoid Multitasking

 Avoid multitasking.
-Do one thing at a time, instead of trying to carry out several tasks simultaneously.
+Do one thing at a time instead of trying to carry out several tasks simultaneously.
 Doing one thing at a time makes you more efficient.

 It is best to do one thing at a time.